 Yet business strategy, marketing strategy and brand strategy are different

-At the outset it helps to recognise that marketing and branding are often misunderstood concepts.
+So at the outset recognise that marketing and branding are often misunderstood concepts.
 Customer marketing and consumer marketing are different to brand marketing.
 Some businesses have dedicated ‘marketing’ and ‘branding’ teams and some do not.
 Even when dedicated teams are in place, the functions and skill-sets tend to be very different.
 Marketers are also seldom empowered to lead business strategy.
-While some businesses employ rigorous planning and management processes others encourage entrepreneurship.
+While some businesses employ rigorous strategic planning processes others encourage entrepreneurship.
 The pattern of evolution tends to follow from the past, with the pace of change, depending on the knowledge and perceptions of senior management.
-While, there is no ‘one-size’ solution for all there is a similar strategic planning process to work out the right solution (2) (Figure 1 – Infographic).
+While, there is no ‘one-size’ solution for all there is a useful strategic planning process to work out the right solution (2) (Figure 1 – Infographic).

 Clarify where the business or brand is now and in the future

-Understanding current business, marketing and brand strengths and weaknesses, business drivers, and creating clear, challenging, and inspiring goals is essential to the process.
+So understand current business, marketing and brand strengths and weaknesses, business drivers, and create clear, challenging, and inspiring goals.